Soumyaranjan-SRM/NASSCOM-Semiconductor-Packaging-Workshop/README.md

 ![image](https://github.com/user-attachments/assets/a188ad1d-ab30-4cbf-9afe-30fd8d57660a)
 Module-3.5: analyze the number of mesh nodes generated

-Click on the Generate Mesh- save file-Meshing will take place Once Meshing is completed analyze the metrics of Meshing like skewness, face alignment, Volume
+Click on the Generate Mesh- save file-Meshing will take place.
+Once Meshing is completed analyze the metrics of Meshing like skewness, face alignment, Volume
 ![image](https://github.com/user-attachments/assets/114b49a6-3995-4f55-8912-9ee198aa7fc1)
 Module-3.6: Addition of analysis setup